hhss16/Graded-Assessment/readme.md

 Follow these steps to run this project.

+### Groups
-### Create a superuser and then log into Django admin panel and create the following groups
+Create a superuser and then log into Django admin panel and create the following groups

 * Manager
 * Delivery Crew

+### Users
+create a few random users and assign them randomly in these two groups

+## Create menu items and